Total Law

 This time frame does vary, however, as with an Innovator or Global Talent visa it can be after 3 years.

 You will also have to provide bank statements that prove you meet financial or salary requirements.
 All this will depend on the exact work visa you hold.
-Work visas in the UK are:
+Work visas in the UK include the following:

-- A partner – with your family visa
+• A partner or spouse – with your family visa

-- A partner – as a dependent on your partner’s work visa
+• A partner or spouse – as a dependent on your partner’s work visa

 You can also apply if your partner has died or if your relationship ends due to domestic violence.